"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Background Related Works

+Given the novelty of this topic, researchers have just begun planning studies, but there were already many interesting works that we could learn from.
 One primary area of interest is testing the accuracy of ChatGPT-generated answers.
-Kabir et al. conducted a study using Stack Overflow posts as input and assessed ChatGPT's accuracy in generating answers~\cite{kabir2023answers}.
-Their findings indicated that 52\% of ChatGPT's answers contained inaccuracies, and 77\% were verbose.
-Nevertheless, users still preferred ChatGPT's responses 39.34\% of the time due to their comprehensiveness and articulate language style.
-Lau et al. also explored instructors' perspectives on adapting to AI coding tools that more students are likely to have access to in the future, discussing both immediate and long-term differences~\cite{lau2023ban}.
+Kabir et al. conducted a study using SO posts as input and assessed ChatGPT's accuracy in generating answers and found a 52\% inaccuracies~\cite{kabir2023answers}.
+Despite inaccuracies, researchers still found users' expressing willingness to use these GenAI tools~\cite{lau2023ban}.

 Recognizing both the similarities and differences between human-powered and AI-powered Q\&A platforms, researchers have increasingly shown interest in comparing these tools and exploring the tensions between them.
-On December 5, 2022, just a week after the launch of ChatGPT, Stack Overflow officially banned all ChatGPT-generated answers, stating that the unreliability of those answers would affect the trustworthy environment of SO~\cite{ban2023}.
-Borwankar et al. swiftly examined the repercussions of this restriction~\cite{borwankar2023unraveling}.
-They observed a decrease in coding and programming-related questions on Stack Overflow following the restriction.
-Furthermore, users on Stack Overflow exhibited changes in their answer generation behavior, producing answers with a more positive tone and an increased number of words and characters~\cite{borwankar2023unraveling}.
-Xue et al. expressed concerns about how Large Language Models (LLMs) might pose a threat to the survival of user-generated knowledge-sharing communities, potentially undermining sustainable learning and long-term improvements of LLMs~\cite{xue2023can}.
-They noted that the launch of ChatGPT led to an average 2.64\% reduction in question-asking on Stack Overflow, indicating a lower-search-cost-enabled substitution.
-Although questions became, on average, 2.7\% longer and more sophisticated, they became less readable and required less cognitive effort.
-However, the overall question quality did not improve, and platform-wide engagement decreased with new users being more susceptible to the changes~\cite{xue2023can}.
+On December 5, 2022, just a week after the launch of ChatGPT, SO officially banned all ChatGPT-generated answers, stating that the unreliability of those answers would affect the trustworthy environment of SO~\cite{ban2023}.
+Borwankar et al. swiftly examined the repercussions of this restriction~\cite{borwankar2023unraveling}, and observed a decrease in programming-related questions and changes in expressions of the answers on SO following the restriction.
+Xue et al. expressed concerns about how LLMs might pose a threat to the survival of user-generated knowledge-sharing communities, potentially undermining sustainable learning and long-term improvements of LLMs~\cite{xue2023can}.